TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 ### Error Checking
 The system will use a network-driven status indicator system to check for any errors.
 A disconnected network connection or a powered-down SPU will cause a flag to be set in the website system, prompting the responsible area to perform maintainence and troubleshooting to resolve the issue.

-## Schematic and System Construction
+## System Design and Construction
 <img src= "/Documentation/Images/Camera Hardware System/Schematic_CamHardware_Rev2.png" width="624" height="386">

-## Analysis
-For this subsystem, the following components and atomic-subsystems will be required.

-## System Construction
 The system will be built to provide protection from weather elements, while still allowing for communications and visual Line of Sight to function properly.
 TO ensure reliability, especially when servicing the system, stainless steel screws will be used to hold the case together, ensuring that they will still be removeable after being exposed to the elements over an extended period.
 A singular hole will be bored into the side of the enclosure in order to allow the power wires to enter, and will be properly sealed with rubber gromits, along with RTV gasket maker or silicone caulk to fully seal from water penetration.

-[]bp
+## Design Analysis
+For this subsystem, the following components and atomic-subsystems will be required.

 ## BOM
 | Item     | Part Number | Quantity | Price/Unit     | Total Cost |